(aka Class Books, Block Books...)

 Rudolf Steiner often spoke to Waldorf teachers about the extraordinary, almost magical importance of pictures in helping children to grasp reality.
-(Bear in mind that for him, reality involved reincarnation, weird ideas about human nature and physiology, and occult concepts of the spirit realm.)
-Steiner especially stressed “living pictures,” by which he meant pictures that are imbued with spiritual force.
+(Bear in mind that, for him, reality involved reincarnation, weird ideas about human nature and physiology, and occult conceptions of the spirit realm.)
+Steiner especially stressed “living pictures,” by which he meant pictures that are imbued with spiritual force, spiritual truth.
 When children are shown living pictures, they participate in magic.
 When children create their own living pictures, they perform magic.

 The following quotation comes from a lecture Steiner delivered to Waldorf teachers.
 (If parts of the quotation seem incomprehensible, don’t worry: It isn’t you, it’s Steiner):